kaitgaiss/kaitgaiss.github.io/guides/creativity.md

 - Jack exuded boundless curiosity, joy of life, and great human warmth.
 Walking down hallways, he’d stick his head into every lab and stop and talk with people along the way.
 He’d ask about everything, but first and foremost, the latest experiment.
 Jack looked, listened, discussed, interpreted, proposed new experiments.
 - Try to be surprised by something everyday.
 - Life is nothing more than a stream of experiences - the more widely and deeply you swim in it, the richer your life will be.
+- Don’t wait for the proverbial apple to fall on your head.
+Go out in the world and proactively seek experiences that will spark creative thinking.
+Interact with experts, immerse yourself in unfamiliar environments, and role-play customer scenarios.
+Inspiration is field by a deliberate, planned course of action.
+- How can you increase your deal flow of new ideas?
+Take a class?
+Read some unusual magazines or blogs?
+Listen to new music?
+Take a different route to work?
+Have coffee with someone who can teach you something new?
+Constantly seek out new sources of information.
 *

 ## Create space.
 - Sit quietly.
 Listen.
 Be present.
 Reduce multitasking because that wears down the brain.
 Depends on when you’re doing your creative work.
 Find the time of day that works best for you.
 - Traveler’s mindset
+	- Apply a beginner’s mind to something you do or see every day: commuting to work, eating dinner, preparing for a meeting.
+Look for new insights about familiar things, think of it as a treasure hunt.
+	- If you let go of what you know, you can start to look at things with fresh eyes, and with more questions than answers.
 - Have a place where you go to be refreshed and receptive.
 Anything that prepares your mind, body, and spirit for the artistic and creative challenges to come.
 This is a place you go on a regular basis to enjoy or indulge yourself, let go of worries, where nothing is planned, ideas surface on their own, and you reap the benefits of the frequent time outs you take.
 - A place where you can go and just get lost.
 Lose track of time and space and self.
 - Turn off distractions.
 You need time and space to do the work.